goshiphq/goship-cms/content/articles/privacy-policy.md

 Details of personal information we collect:

-o Company Name
+* Company Name

-o Job Title
+* Job Title

-o Contact Phone Numbers
+* Contact Phone Numbers

-o First and Last Names
+* First and Last Names

-o Email Address
+* Email Address

-o Phone number
+* Phone number

-o Fax number
+* Fax number

-o Other personal information as necessary
+* Other personal information as necessary

 When we talk about “Personal Information” in this Privacy Policy, we are talking both about Device Information and Order Information.